Peach emoji: Popularity on social media and cultural impact

 The peach emoji is commonly used to represent buttocks or even female genitalia in sexting conversations.
 This usage has been noted to be common in the United States.
 In line with the peach emoji's common usage in sexual contexts, Emojipedia noted that the emoji is popularly paired with the eggplant emoji (🍆), which is often used to represent a penis.

 During the impeachment proceedings against President Trump in 2019, the peach emoji was used to render "impeachment" as "im🍑ment" by Trump opposers.
-Like "impeachment", the French word "empêcher" contains the substring "pêche", which means peach.
+Like English "impeachment", the French verb "empêcher" contains the substring "pêche" (which means "peach").
 The Christian Science Monitor noted that "peach" and "impeachment" are not etymologically related.

 Reception

 In 2015, Vice claimed that the peach emoji is a "leading contender" for a vulva emoji.
-In 2021, The Verge stated that peach emoji joined together with new bubbles emoji will be "great", while Cosmopolitan ranked the peach emoji as the 4th "horniest emoji".
+In 2021, The Verge stated that peach emoji joined together with new bubbles emoji will be "great", while Cosmopolitan included peach emoji as a "Classic" sex emoji.

 In 2016, Apple Inc. brought back the peach emoji and attempted to redesign the emoji to less resemble buttocks; later some fans praised the emoji's comeback, but this was mostly met with fierce backlash in beta testing and Apple reversed its decision by the time it went live to the public.
 In April 2019, Facebook and Instagram both banned using the eggplant or peach emojis alongside sexual statements about "being horny".